zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable.md

 ### numeric `boolean`

-Defines if numeric portion of the pager will be shown.
+If set to true the pager will display buttons for navigating to specific pages.
+By default those buttons are displayed.

 #### Example
     <kendo:grid-pageable numeric="numeric">